SALE ON NOW! PROMOTIONS

 Publisher's Status: Active

-Roy Davies is Emeritus Professor of Machine Vision at Royal Holloway, University of London.
-He has worked on many aspects of vision, from feature detection to robust, real-time implementations of practical vision tasks.
-His interests include automated visual inspection, surveillance, vehicle guidance, crime detection and neural networks.
+Roy Davies was Emeritus Professor of Machine Vision at Royal Holloway, University of London.
+He worked on many aspects of vision, from feature detection to robust, real-time implementations of practical vision tasks.
+His interests included automated visual inspection, surveillance, vehicle guidance, crime detection and neural networks.
 He has published more than 200 papers, and three books.
 Machine Vision: Theory, Algorithms, Practicalities (1990) has been widely used internationally for more than 25 years, and is now out in this much enhanced fifth edition.
-Roy holds a DSc at the University of London, and has been awarded Distinguished Fellow of the British Machine Vision Association, and Fellow of the International Association of Pattern Recognition.
+Roy held a DSc at the University of London and was awarded Distinguished Fellow of the British Machine Vision Association, and Fellow of the International Association of Pattern Recognition.

 See Also